App Development Costs: How Much Does it Cost to Make an App?

 - what you need your app to do

 - operating system (Android and iOS apps)

 Each of these points will impact how much you’re going to pay.
 I’ll discuss these factors in greater detail throughout this guide.

-You can use this article as a reference to help determine the major differences between spending $1,000, $100,000, or somewhere in the middle for your new mobile application.
+You can use this article as a reference to help determine the major differences between spending $1,000, $100,000, or somewhere in the middle for your app idea.

 Different types of apps are priced at varying levels.